 Social Conditions and Human Rights

 Australia continues to raise its grave concerns over serious human rights violations in the DPRK.
-The UN Special Rapporteur on the Situation of Human Rights in the DPRK has noted that violations extend to the systematic and daily denial of basic freedoms, including freedoms of expression, religion and association, extensive torture, public executions, collective punishment (including imprisonment of the families of dissenters), and the extensive use of forced labour camps with abhorrent conditions.
-In March 2013, the UN Human Rights Commission mandated a Commission of Inquiry into human rights violations in the DPRK.
+Violations extend to the systematic and daily denial of basic freedoms, including freedoms of expression, religion and association, extensive torture, public executions, collective punishment (including imprisonment of the families of dissenters), and the extensive use of forced labour camps with abhorrent conditions.

 The DPRK Government subjects its citizens to a pervasive program of indoctrination and close surveillance.
 Although some households have radios and television sets, reception is restricted to government broadcasts.
 All mass organisations are directed at supporting the regime.